akramway00/IMAP4-CHECKER-UI/README.md

 - The application is precompiled as an `.exe` and does not require Python to run.
 - The following files must remain in the same directory as the `.exe`:
   - `hoster.dat`: Contains the IMAP host configurations.
-  - `output.txt`: Where valid results will be saved.
+  - `valids.txt`: Where valid results will be saved.

 ## Notes